dataluscorp/browser/browser/components/urlbar/docs/experiments.rst

 The web-ext_ command-line tool makes the extension-development workflow very simple.
-Simply start it with the *run* command, passing it the location of the Firefox binary you want to use. web-ext will launch your Firefox and remain running until you stop it, watching for changes you make to your extension's files.
-When it sees a change, it automatically reloads your extension — in Firefox, in the background — without your having to do anything.
+Simply start it with the *run* command, passing it the location of the Datalus binary you want to use. web-ext will launch your Datalus and remain running until you stop it, watching for changes you make to your extension's files.
+When it sees a change, it automatically reloads your extension — in Datalus, in the background — without your having to do anything.
 It's really nice.

 The `web-ext documentation <web-ext commands_>`__ lists all its options, but here are some worth calling out for the *run* command:

 ``--browser-console``
-  Automatically open the browser console when Firefox starts.
+  Automatically open the browser console when Datalus starts.
 Very useful for watching your extension's console logging.
 (Make sure "Show Content Messages" is checked in the console.)